Slavonia and Danube wine region vineyards along the river.

 Ilok

-Located along the Danube River near the Serbian border, Ilok has a long history of exporting wines to European royal courts.
+Sitting on the Danube near the Serbian border, Ilok has a long history of exporting wines to European royal courts.

-• Wines influenced by river moderation and unique terroir
+• Wines shaped by the river's moderation and a singular terroir.

 Erdut & Baranja